immonhotep/job_portal/README.md

 #job portal application

-This web application made only for educational and parctise purposes.
+This web application made only for educational and practise purposes.
 Application backend written with python, and django web framework , frontend have simple design, and contain bootsrap (fastboostrap) elements, and free templates - contain several java-scripts.

 Application main functions: